PatriStelmach/S4Airlines/README.md

 - **Range queries**
   - **Q** _i_ _j_ _t_ – sum of available seats from planes _i_ to _j_ to day _t_
 - **Efficient I/O** via `FastReader` (buffered parsing from `System.in`)
-- dependencie*: only JDK 21 and JUnit 5 and mockito for testing
+- dependencies: only JUnit 5 and mockito for testing
 ## Repository Structure

 S4Airlines/